alquin97/md_membrane_class/practical/README.md

 #### Secondary Structure analysis

-Last, we are going to perform a simple secondary structure analysis to further assess the stability of the transmembrane helices.
+Lastly, we are going to perform a simple secondary structure analysis to further assess the stability of the transmembrane helices.

 ```
 gmx dssp -f system_prod.xtc -s system_equi6.gro -o dssp.dat